danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

 Related, it needs to be possible to establish the fork relationship after the fact.
 For new projects who've always been on github this isn't a big deal.
-But Linux will be able to move at most a subsystem at a time, and there's already tons of Linux repositories on github which aren't proper github forks of each another.
+But linux will be able to move at most a subsystem at a time, and there's already tons of linux repositories on github which aren't proper github forks of each another.

 ### Pull Requests